audacity/audacity/BUILDING.md

 ### CMake options

 You can use `cmake -LH` to get a list of the options available (or use CMake GUI or `ccmake`).
 The list will include documentation about each option.
 For convenience, [here is a list](CMAKE_OPTIONS.md) of the most notable options.

-### Building with ASIO support on Windows

-To enable ASIO support on Windows, please pass `audacity_has_asio_support=On` to CMake during the configuration.
-ASIO is only supported on Windows and only for 64-bit builds.

 ### Building using system libraries